Section 1: Introduction

-3.3 Financial transactions relating to our website are handled by our payment services providers, Paypal and ShippingEasy.
+3.3 Financial transactions relating to our website are handled by our payment services providers, PayPal and ShipStation.
 All transaction data with our payment services providers is handled exclusively with our payment service providers.
 You can find information about the payment services providers’ privacy policies and practices at:

 This Section 5 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.

-5.1 Some forms of data that we process, as outlined in Section 3 are managed by Customer Relations Management software, namely Hubspot, Wordpres, and WooCommerce.
+5.1 Some forms of data that we process, as outlined in Section 5 are managed by third party Customer Relations Management or communication software, namely Google GSuite, Mailchimp, Twilio SendGrid, LiveChat, WordPress, and WooCommerce.

 6.1 We may update this policy from time to time by publishing a new version on our website.

 6.2 You should check this page occasionally to ensure you are happy with any changes to this policy.

 6.3 We may notify you of significant changes to this policy [by email or through the private messaging system on our website].